Question: How do I minimize background RNA during sample prep?

 When preparing single cell suspensions, we recommend these best practices to minimize cell-free RNA:

-- Minimize time between start of sample preparation and chip loading to prevent cell lysing.
+- Minimize time between generating a single cell suspension and chip loading to prevent cell lysing.

-- Cell viability should be > 90% to minimize the amount of RNA from lysed cells
+- Cell viability should ideally be > 90% to minimize the amount of RNA from lysed cells.

 Products: Single Cell 3', VDJ